 £194m (2018: £3,053m) of the senior credit linked notes are presented on a gross basis and included within 'Other financial assets at fair value through profit or loss' on the balance sheet (see Note 9).
 Deposits and associated guarantees relating to the senior notes are included within 'Other financial liabilities at fair value through profit or loss' (see Note 16).
-The remainder of the senior credit linked notes, along with the deposits and associated guarantees in respect of the junior credit linked notes are included within 'Deposits and associated guarantees in respect of the junior credit linked notes are included within 'Deposits by customers' (see Note 17).
+The remainder of the senior credit linked notes, along with the deposits and associated guarantees, are presented on a net basis, to reflect a legal right of set-off between the principal amounts of senior notes and the senior cash deposits.
+Deposits and associated guarantees in respect of the junior credit linked notes are included within 'Deposits by customers' (see Note 17).